VadlamudiNaveen/Trees/README.md

 # Question 2
 2: Convert a Tree into Sparse Matrix (Hint: Traversal and Sparse Matrix Logic). <br/>
 # Question 3
-3: Find the max value of every level in a tree...(Hint: Tree Traversal and maximum finding) </br>
+3: Find the Max Value of Every Level in a tree...(Hint: Tree Traversal and maximum finding) </br>